fluid-cloudnative/fluid/docs/en/samples/dataset_scaling.md

   Normal   Succeed              4s     AlluxioRuntime  Alluxio runtime scaled in. current replicas: 1, desired replicas: 1.
 ```

-The scaling capability provided by Fluid helps users or cluster administrators to adjust the resources occupied by the dataset cache in a timely manner, reducing the cache capacity of an infrequently used dataset (scale-down) or increasing the cache capacity of a dataset on demand (scale-up) to achieve a more fine-grained resource allocation and improve resource utilization.
+The scaling capability provided by Fluid helps users or cluster administrators to adjust the resources occupied by the dataset cache in a timely manner, reducing the cache capacity of an infrequently used dataset (scale-in) or increasing the cache capacity of a dataset on demand (scale-out) to achieve a more fine-grained resource allocation and improve resource utilization.

 ## Clean your environment
 ```shell